model-checking/kani-verifier-blog/_posts/function-contracts.md

 The best example for how function contracts improve verification time are recursive functions.
 With a contract a recursive function can be verified in a single step, a technique called *inductive verification*.
 In this post we will explore how function contracts can be used to modularize the verification of a harness in the [Firecracker](https://firecracker-microvm.github.io/) Virtual Machine Monitor by modularly verifying an implementation of Euclid’s greatest common divisor algorithm inductively and then use that result to verify the harness.

-Aside: we've actually blogged twice previously about the exiting verification work we've been doing on the Firecracker project.
+Aside: we've actually blogged twice previously about the exciting verification work we've been doing on the Firecracker project.
 You can find those posts [here]({% link _posts/2023-08-31-using-kani-to-validate-security-boundaries-in-aws-firecracker.md %}) and [here]({% link _posts/2022-07-13-using-the-kani-rust-verifier-on-a-firecracker-example.md %}).

 ## The Example: Firecracker’s `TokenBucket`